 The popularity of luxury brands, together with the high prices, and lack of transparency has led to inadequate criticism of these brands.
 It is often assumed that luxury brands are more ethical, and sustainable, compared to fast fashion, due to the high prices.
 However, is this a fair assumption?

 What is luxury fashion?

 There are two kinds of luxury fashion; Prêt-à-Porter and Haute Couture.
 Haute couture is French for high fashion.
 High fashion is very exclusive and unique.
 The pieces are made specifically for one person, and take up to 400 hours to make.
-The clothing is of high quality and is extremely detailed.
+The clothing is of high quality and extremely detailed.
 Besides, all the pieces are made by hand.
-All these factors are included in the price, justifying the expensiveness.
+All these factors are included in the price, justifying the expense.
 There are several specific rules for brands to be seen as high fashion, which is why many luxury brands do not fall under high fashion.

 Prêt-à-Porter translates to read-to-wear.
 These pieces are produced on a larger scale, in factories.
 They are more widely available and have standard sizing.
 Since the 60s Prêt-à-Porter has been seen on the catwalk during fashion shows in various cities such as Milan, New York, and Paris.
 The shows are less exclusive than Haute Couture and is an opportunity for new designers to show their collection.